If you're feeling a little glum about the end of the gardening season, here are a few activities that can help you rebalance:

 How lucky am I?
 I intended never to waste this privilege but instead utilize it to the best of my abilities.
 This is how I discovered my garden lifestyle and brought all the elements together."

 Today's Garden Chore

 It's time to think selectively about where and what to cut back in the garden.

 I like to get the garden in front of my porch completely clean.
-We pile snow there from sweeping the porch and clearing off the walks.
-Plus, this garden is wet in the spring - so I'd rather cut back perennials now and just let everyone do their thing in the spring, without me having to traipse through it.
+We pile snow thereafter, sweeping the porch and clearing off the walks.
+Plus, this garden is wet in the spring - so I'd rather cut back perennials now and just let everyone do their thing in the spring without me having to traipse through it.

 Reviving the little botanic spark in your heart

 On this day in 1915, the newspaper out of Burlington Vermont shared a little article about September flowers, focusing mainly on the goldenrod and the aster and their numerous varieties.

 But then it ended with these marvelous run-on sentences.
 Check it out:

 Most conspicuous among the flowers of the roadside and pasture, these last days of September, are the goldenrod and aster. [...]